egenerse/master-thesis/content/apollon_reengineering.typ

 Research on hybrid mobile applications supports these benefits, showing that developers are able to reduce both time-to-market and maintenance effort by reusing web technologies within native shells @Malavolta15.
 Industry practices also reflect this trend, as modern frameworks like Capacitor have emerged specifically to bridge the gap between web and native, allowing teams to focus on a single stack without sacrificing access to platform-specific capabilities @Wargo20.
 For projects like Apollon, where interface logic and collaborative modeling features are shared across devices, maintaining a single codebase was essential to delivering a consistent user experience without incurring the overhead of managing multiple codebases.

-Using Capacitor, we wrapped the Apollon Standalone web app and deployed it to test users via both Apple TestFlight and an Android APK.
+Using Capacitor, we wrapped the Apollon Standalone web app and deployed it to test users via both Apple TestFlight and an Android Package Kit (APK) for android.
 Capacitor acts as a bridge between the web and native environments, enabling direct access to native APIs while preserving the core modeling functionalities implemented in React.
 This approach ensured consistent behavior across platforms and eliminated the need for fragmented implementations.

 === Mobile Usability Improvements